scp756-221/course-site/docs/a1/page.md

 We will standardize on
 [Visual Studio Code](https://code.visualstudio.com/) (VSC) for this semester.
 Install the version for your operating system.
 You are not required to use it but it will be the reference tool.

-A good editor/IDE raises your productivity significantly with syntax highlighting, syntax validation/hinting, support for multiple files/source trees, integration with version control (Git) and numerous other creature comforts. **Do not skip this step.**
+A good editor/IDE raises your productivity significantly with syntax highlighting, syntax validation/hinting, support for multiple files/source trees, integration with version control (Git) and numerous other creature comforts.

 ### Git and GitHub Desktop